-We'll take you through some key differences between the UE Boom 1 and the UE Boom 2 to help you decide whether or not it's worth it to upgrade.
+We'll take you through some key differences between the UE Boom 1, UE Boom 2, and Megaboom to help you decide whether or not it's worth it to upgrade.

 Whereas the UE Boom 1 pumped out 88 decibels of kapooyah, the UE Boom 2 upped things just a smidge to 90, which won't mean too much in terms of overall volume, but it will allow you to crank it a little more without worrying about distortion.

 Each driver is about a quarter-inch bigger, though that hasn't changed the speaker sensitivity, but it will make for somewhat noticeably clearer sound at any volume.

 The main thing to take away is that, if you loved the sound of the UE Boom 1, you'll be totally pleased with the UE Boom 2's performance.

 With the Megaboom, you'd think the larger size would make for a louder speaker, but UE's site states that the Megaboom is only rated to 90dbA, so it's actually on-par with the Boom 2.
 It's frequency range is a little larger, at 65Hz to 20kHz to the Boom 2's 90Hz to 20kHz, so it will produce a deeper, warmer bass, and it'll produce even less (if any) distortion at high volumes.

 This is where the UE Boom 2 and Megaboom shine over the 1.
 While the UE Boom 1 had an IPX4 water and dust-resistance rating, the 2 and Mega have an IPX7, which means they're all but waterproof and shock-proof.
 Like Tech Radar said, "what used to be the best Bluetooth speaker around for most occasions is now the best one for every occasion."